 When the train reaches the end of the line, it will return us to the Nantahala Outdoor Center, where our buses will be waiting to meet us for the return trip.
 We expect to arrive back in Dillsboro at 5:45pm, Weaverville by 7:00 p.m., and Johnson City by 7:45 p.m.

 Passengers may choose to ride in comfort in Coach, Crown or First Class.
 All classes offer seating in vintage, restored passenger cars.
-Coach Class cars feature windows that open and close for fresh–air viewing and ceiling fans.
+Coach Class cars feature ceiling fans and windows that open and close for fresh–air viewing.
 Crown Class cars offer larger windows for better viewing (windows do not open) and climate control for passenger comfort.
 First Class passengers will enjoy club car (lounge car) seating, where large windows offer wonderful viewing (windows do not open) and climate control ensures passenger comfort.
 First Class passengers will be served dinner (included with a First Class ticket) at their seat and an opportunity to order drinks (age 21 and over).
 All passenger cars are heated and restrooms are located on all buses and throughout the train.

-Passengers may choose seating in one of three classes of comfortable train cars.
-NOTE: The cost is the same whether guests drive to Dillsboro or ride the tour bus.
 All transportation costs are included in the ticket price.
+The cost is the same whether guests drive to Dillsboro or ride the tour bus.

 [IMPORTANT NOTE: Those ordering tickets separately, but who wish to be seated together, should specify this on the order form]